-During the period between the starting date of the audited annual consolidated financial statements of the Group for 2023 and the date of this Independent Auditor's Report, we did not provide prohibited non-audit services to the Company and its subsidiaries and did not provide services for the design and implementation of internal control procedures or risk management related to preparation and/or control of financial information or the design and implementation of technological systems for financial information, and we have maintained independence in relation to the Group.
+During the period between the starting date of the audited annual consolidated financial statements of the Group for 2024 and the date of this Independent Auditor's Report, we did not provide prohibited non-audit services to the Group and did not provide services for the design and implementation of internal control procedures or risk management related to preparation and/or control of financial information or the design and implementation of technological systems for financial information, and we have maintained independence in relation to the Company.

-Report on the audit of the consolidated annual financial statements (continued)
+Report on the audit of the annual consolidated financial statements (continued)

-Report based on the requirements of Delegated Regulation (EU) 2018/815 amending Directive 2004/109 / EC of the European Parliament and the Council regarding regulatory technical standards for the specification of the European Single Electronic Format
+Report based on the requirements of Delegated Regulation (EU) 2018/815 amending Directive 2004/109/EC of the European Parliament and the Council regarding regulatory technical standards for the specification of the European Single Electronic Format

 Auditor's assurance report on the compliance of annual consolidated financial statements (hereinafter: financial statements), prepared pursuant to the provision of Article 462, paragraph 5 of the Capital Market Act (Official Gazette, nos.
-65/18, 17/2, 83/21 and 151/22) by applying the Delegated Regulation (EU) 2018/815 establishing a single electronic reporting format for issuers (hereinafter: the ESEF Regulation).
+65/18, 17/2, 83/21, 151/22 and 85/24) by applying the Delegated Regulation (EU) 2018/815 establishing a single electronic reporting format for issuers (hereinafter: the ESEF Regulation).

-We conducted the engagement with expressing reasonable assurance as to whether the financial statements prepared for the purposes of public disclosure pursuant to Article 462, paragraph 5 of the Capital Market Act, which are contained in the electronic file granoliodd-2023-12-31-K-en, in all material aspects prepared in accordance with the requirements of the ESEF Regulation
+We conducted the engagement with expressing reasonable assurance as to whether the financial statements prepared for the purposes of public disclosure pursuant to Article 462, paragraph 5 of the Capital Market Act, which are contained in the electronic file Granoliodd-2024-12-31-K-EN, in all material aspects prepared in accordance with the requirements of the ESEF Regulation